zaiisao/Documentation/en/Voice/ios_audio.md

 title: Integrate the SDK
 description:
 platform: iOS
-updatedAt: Mon Dec 31 2018 22:02:24 GMT+0000 (UTC)
+updatedAt: Mon Dec 31 2018 22:02:28 GMT+0000 (UTC)
 ---
 # Integrate the SDK
 This page contains information on how to prepare the development environment before enabling a voice call with the Agora SDK for iOS.

 ## Prerequisites

+Development environment:
 - Xcode 9.0+.
 - Physical iOS device 8.0+ \(iPhone or iPad\).
 - Ensure that your project has a validated provisioning profile certificate.
-- Before accessing Agora’s services, ensure that you have opened the ports and whitelisted the domains as specified in [Firewall Requirements](../../en/Agora%20Platform/firewall.md).
+- Before accessing Agora’s services, ensure that you open the ports and whitelist the domains specified in [Firewall Requirements](../../en/Agora%20Platform/firewall.md).

 > Use a physical device to run the sample.
-Simulators may lack the functionality or performance needed to run the sample.
+Emulators may lack the functionality or performance needed to run the sample.

 ## Create an Agora Account and Get an App ID